 - What Evidence Can Support Birth Injury Claims?

 - Birth Injury Compensation Claims And No Win No Fee Solicitors

 - Useful Links Relating To Birth Injury Claims

 Compensation for successful birth injury compensation claims could consist of general and special damages.
 General damages will compensate you or your baby for the unnecessary harm endured due to a medical professional, such as a midwife, breaching their duty of care.

-A birth injury compensation calculator could help you with gaining a clearer idea of how much you may be able to receive in compensation.
-Alternatively you could refer to the table that we have created below using figures from the 16th edition of the Judicial College Guidelines (JCG).
+A birth injury compensation calculator could help you gain a clearer idea of how much you may be able to receive in compensation.
+Alternatively, you could refer to the table that we have created below using figures from the 16th edition of the Judicial College Guidelines (JCG).